jethrocarr/pupistry/README.md

 ## 5. (optional) Baking an image with Packer

-Note that the node initialisation process is still susceptable to weaknesses such as a bug in a new version of Puppet or Pupistry, or changes to the OS packages.
+Note that the node initialisation process is still susceptible to weaknesses such as a bug in a new version of Puppet or Pupistry, or changes to the OS packages.
 If this is a concern/issue for you and you want complete reliability, then use the user data to build a host pre-loaded with Puppet and Pupistry and